Planck 2013 results. XIV. Zodiacal emission: Introduction

-\citet{fixsendwek2002} have used data from the Far Infrared Absolute Spectrophotometer (FIRAS) to extend measurements of the diffuse cloud to longer wavelengths, but given its modest angular resolution and large uncertainties in the submillimetre region, could not say more about the smaller angular-scale Zodiacal features. \Planck's sensitivity allows it to detect and measure the emissivity of the diffuse Zodiacal cloud at long wavelengths, and its angular resolution also allows it to characterize the smaller-scale components of the Zodiacal.
+\citet{fixsendwek2002} used data from \textit{COBE}'s Far Infrared Absolute Spectrophotometer (FIRAS) to extend measurements of the diffuse cloud to longer wavelengths, but given FIRAS' modest angular resolution and large uncertainties in the submillimetre region, they could not say more about zodiacal features on small angular scales. \Planck's sensitivity allows it to detect and measure the emissivity of the diffuse zodiacal cloud at long wavelengths, and its angular resolution allows it to characterize the smaller-scale components of the zodiacal emission.